There is a lot that goes into the formation of a Settlement Trust!

 Contributions to the Settlement Trust are tax deductible for CIRI and taxable to the Settlement Trust.
 The Settlement Trust will be taxed at a very favorable rate of ten percent on ordinary income, such as interest income, and zero percent on capital gains and dividends.
 By contrast, ANCs are normally taxed at a rate of twenty-one percent, unless they have the ability to offset their taxable income.
 This alone produces a significant tax savings on income earned by a settlement trust versus income earned by CIRI.

-Under present law, distributions by the Settlement Trust are not anticipated to be taxable to the beneficiaries and would not have to be reported on their individual tax returns.
-By contrast, current dividends and other distributions and benefits paid by CIRI are normally fully taxable to CIRI shareholders.
+Under present law, distributions by the Settlement Trust are not taxable to the beneficiaries in most circumstances and would not have to be reported on their individual tax returns.
+By contrast, previous dividends and other distributions and benefits paid by CIRI were normally fully taxable to CIRI shareholders.

-CIRI will provide administrative services for the Settlement Trust to account for Settlement Trust assets and distributions and identify and communicate with beneficiaries.
+CIRI provides administrative services for the Settlement Trust to account for Settlement Trust assets and distributions and identify and communicate with beneficiaries.

-The financial statements of the Settlement Trust will be audited each year and an annual report reporting on the Trust’s financial performance will be provided to beneficiaries annually.
-The Board of Trustees will communicate other important information to beneficiaries in coordination with CIRI.
+The financial statements of the Settlement Trust are audited each year and an annual report reporting on the Trust’s financial performance is provided to beneficiaries annually.
+The Board of Trustees communicates other important information to beneficiaries in coordination with CIRI.

 This is up to the CIRI Board of Directors.
 Settlement trusts can be funded in a variety of ways: one-time deposits similar to an endowment or an annual contribution, and with various types of assets, including cash, marketable securities and certain lands.
-It is likely CIRI will contribute cash or marketable securities to the Settlement Trust to fund distributions and other benefits.
+Currently, CIRI contributes cash or marketable securities to the Settlement Trust to fund distributions and other benefits.
 With certain exceptions, once assets are moved from CIRI to the Settlement Trust, they cannot be returned to the Company and are protected from creditors of the Company.